From Spam to Customer 360:

 The invention of email

 The very first email (a text messages from one computer to another in the same network) was sent in 1971, a good twenty years before internet access became common and affordable for the masses.
 The very first marketing email is attributed to Gary Thuerk.
-He sent it to prospective clients of Digital Equipment Corp.
-It resulted in orders to the value of $13 million. not bad for a campaign consisting of a single email to 400 recipients!
+He sent it on May 3rd, 1978 to prospective clients of Digital Equipment Corp.
+It resulted in orders to the value of $13 million. not bad ROI for a campaign consisting of a single email to 400 recipients!

-By 1984, Pat and Julian explained on Thames TV how ‘very simple’ and convenient email was to use on the Prestel network.
-The rest of the world waited until the 1990’s, when internet became available to a wider public.
+By 1984, Pat and Julian explained on Thames TV how ‘very simple’ and convenient email was for them, using the Prestel network.
+The rest of the world had to wait until the 1990’s, when internet became available to a wider public.
 In the early days, the connection was established by dialing up through a phone line (for nostalgics: it sounded like this).

 With the advances of cable internet, ever faster connections and WiFi, email really took off.
 In 2007 the smart phone was launched, and since then we can carry our inbox with us wherever we go.
-In 2021, we can’t imagine a world without access to electronic communication always and everywhere.
+Today, we can hardly remember a world without access to electronic communication always and everywhere.

 SPAM, SPAM, SPAM, SPAM, EGGS AND SPAM